primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 ##### Submit Task and Get Data Encryption Public Key

-Network Consumer can submit a confidential computing task through an application developed based on PADO SDK.
+Caller can submit a confidential computing task through an application developed based on PADO SDK.
 Initiating a confidential computing task requires paying a certain amount of computing and data fees.
-When Network Consumer initiates a task, it will pass its own Network Consumer Public Key, and the final encrypted computation result is only the private key corresponding to the Network Consumer Public Key can be decrypted.
+When Caller initiates a task, it will pass its own Caller Public Key, and the final encrypted computation result is only the private key corresponding to the Caller Public Key can be decrypted.

 Then the PADO SDK forwards the Submit Task request to the Task Management of PADO Contacts.
 The Task Management selects the Workers who generate the Data Encryption Public Key and the Workers who execute the task.
 The two Worker groups can be the same.
 Then Workers return the Data Encryption Public Key to the Task Management contract.